kudobuilder/kudo.dev/content/docs/examples/apache-flink.md

 A common use case for Apache Flink is streaming data analytics together with Apache Kafka, which provides a pub/sub model and durability for data streams.
 To achieve elastic scalability, both are typically deployed in clustered environments, and increasingly on top of container orchestration platforms like Kubernetes.

 In this example we demonstrate how to orchestrate a streaming data analytics application based on Flink and Kafka with KUDO.
-It consists of a Flink job that checks financial transactions for fraud, and two microservices that generate and display the transactions.
+It consists of a Flink job that checks financial transactions for fraud, and two micro-services that generate and display the transactions.
 You can find more details about this demo in the [KUDO Operators repository](https://github.com/kudobuilder/operators/tree/master/repository/flink/docs/demo/financial-fraud), including instructions for installing the dependencies.

 ![Flink KUDO Architecture](/images/flink-kudo-architecture.png)